lt616/Voice-vim-editor/README.md

     ```
     VoiceCommand("select parent node")
     ```
     If there is no node selected, shows error message.
-Otherwise select parent of current selected node.
+Otherwise select parent of current selected node in visual mode.

-  - [ ] **Select first child node of current node**
+  - [x] **Select first child node of current node**
+    ```
+    VoiceCommand("select child node")
+    ```
+    If there is no node selected, shows error message.
+Otherwise select the first child of current selected node in visual mode.

   - [ ] **Select next sibling of current node**